cpietsch/vikus-viewer/README.md

 # VikusViewer

-[VIKUS Viewer](https://vikusviewer.fh-potsdam.de/) is an advanced web-based visualization system that arranges thousands of cultural artifacts on a dynamic canvas and supports the exploration of thematic and temporal patterns of large collections, while providing rapid access to high-resolution imagery.
+[VIKUS Viewer](https://vikusviewer.fh-potsdam.de/) is a web-based visualization system that arranges thousands of cultural artifacts on a dynamic canvas and supports the exploration of thematic and temporal patterns of large collections, while providing rapid access to high-resolution imagery.

+## Documentation

+This repo contains the html, css and js of the VIKUS Viewer.
+You can customize your copy in various ways.
+To get started you will have to clone this repo and run a webserver.
+We recommend ngnix for production, but any apache server will work too.
+To minimize the loading time your should make use of gzip compression on js an csv files.
+Also enable HTTP/2, since Multiplexing will heavily help with loading speeds.

 ## Credits